mrsrmn/RedditEasy/README.md

 The module will raise `redditeasy.exceptions.RequestError`  if there was an error with the request.
 Traceback will show the details about the error

 The module will raise `redditeasy.exceptions.EmptyResult` if the given user / subreddit is empty

+## Issues

+If you have any issues with RedditEasy, please report them via the [issue tracker](https://github.com/MakufonSkifto/RedditEasy/issues)